-- Echo Frames can fit your prescription lenses, and also support the ‘Alexa’ wake word.
-Beamforming micro speakers project the sound into your ears.
+- Echo Frames can fit our prescription lenses, and also support the ‘Alexa’ wake word.
+Beamforming micro speakers project the sound into our ears.

 - The Echo Loop is an Alexa enabled smart ring.
-You can activate Alexa by pushing an action button, hear her through super small speakers, and feel her through the integrated haptic engine.
+We can activate Alexa by pushing an action button, hear her through super small speakers, and feel her through the integrated haptic engine.